ericzwang/RBD_AB/README.md

 # RBD_AB
-Prediction of antibody binding to SARS-CoV-2 RBD s
+Prediction of antibody binding to SARS-CoV-2 RBDs